 Radha Ji

-Radha Ji is revered as the highest embodiment of prema-bhakti, the eternal beloved of Krishna, and the compassionate gateway to divine love.
+Radha Ji is revered as the highest embodiment of divine love and devotion, the eternal beloved of Lord Krishna, and the presiding force who guides devotees toward divine love through her boundless grace.

 Simple Radha Mantra